Luczko/cooking-recipies/README.md

 - selecting category on tab 'Categories'
 - selecting country on tab 'Countries'
+- typing recipe name in search field on home page
 - selecting an ingredient on tab 'Ingrediens' (under construction)
-- typing recipe name in search field on home page (under construction)
 - typing category name in search field on home page (under construction)
 - typing country name in search field on home page (under construction)
 - typing an ingredient name in search field on home page (under construction)